TheCreator03/KnotebookLM/README.md

 This involves the use of a Google Embeddings and a Flask API as well as LangChain's database to split, embed, and store a set of text, offering a summary of information through all of these working together with each other.
 Keep in mind that this is in openeing stages, and I am also having this be a school project for coding class.

 This is inspired by Google's NotebookLM.

+# Operating Instructions

+In order to operate, follow these instructions:

+1. Start up the API by inputting "python api.py" in the terminal.
+2. Input your user, user ID,